kdeggs/FoodieMap/replit.md

 ## Overview

 This is a full-stack restaurant discovery and tracking application built with a modern tech stack.
-The app allows users to discover, organize, and track restaurants they've visited or want to visit.
-Key features include restaurant management, custom lists, check-ins, location mapping, and personal statistics tracking.
+The app allows users to discover, organize, and track restaurants using Google Places API.
+Key features include restaurant search, custom lists, check-ins, location mapping, and personal statistics tracking.

 ## User Preferences